Happenings in the Indian World

 Denver Christian Indian Center - service - every Sunday, 11:30 a.m. at 3000 South Race Street, Denver, CO 80210.
 Hillcrest Christian Church upstairs.
 Coffee & Fellowship downstairs 12:00 p.m.
 For a chance to meet folks.
 Come worship with them at their new building, a warm sanctuary, handicap accessible and ample parking.
 If you have any questions, please look at http://www.denvercic.org/ or call Richard and Susie Silversmith at (303) 733-3693 for more information.

-Elders Potluck Lunch at the Denver Indian Center, Thursdays, March 16, April 6 & 20, 2017 at noon.
-1st & 3rd Thursday of each month, at noon at the Denver Indian Center, 4407 Morrison Road, Denver, CO 80219.
+Elders Potluck Lunch at the Denver Indian Center, Thursdays, September 21, October 5 & 19, November 2 & 16, December 7 & 21, 2017, at noon on the1st & 3rd Thursday of each month, at the Denver Indian Center, 4407 Morrison Road, Denver, CO 80219.
 Soup is on the menu.
 Bring a dish or a drink to share with others.
 This gathering will be to discuss elder issues and meet other elders.
 Suggestions for participation in activities and events are needed.
 Contact the Elders Program at (303) 936-2688 for more information.

 The Healing Hoop Will Combine the Traditional Native Culture and the Al-Anon 12 Step Program, Tuesdays, from 6:00-8:00 p.m. at Four Winds Church, 201 W. 5th Avenue, in Denver, CO.
 Refreshments will be served.
 Please contact Doug Goodfeather, Program Facilitator, at (720) 276-7558 or email him at firstname.lastname@example.org